Get the Recipe

-Then press parchment or plastic wrap against the surface, further smoothing and evening the surface.
+Then press parchment or plastic wrap against the surface, further smoothing and evening the surface out.
 This will also help prevent a dry skin from forming on it.
-Then wrap the vessel well in plastic and refrigerate for several hours or overnight, until completely chilled and set.
+Wrap the vessel well in plastic, and refrigerate for several hours or overnight, until it's completely chilled and set.

 Then invert the vessel onto a work surface, turning the polenta out onto it.
 It should come out in a single piece.
 Cut the polenta into squares, rectangles, triangles, or circles, as you desire.

-You can deep fry, sear, or grill the polenta at this point.
-Here I'm showing the polenta being seared in a cast iron skillet, but the tips hold true for the grill as well.
-Namely, you want the skillet or grill to be clean, well-seasoned and oiled, and hot when you set the polenta in it.
+You can deep-fry, sear, or grill the polenta at this point.
+Here, I'm showing the polenta seared in a cast iron skillet, but my tips hold true for the grill as well.
+Namely, you want the skillet or grill to be clean, well seasoned, and oiled, and hot when you set the polenta in it.

 After a few minutes of high heat, the polenta should release all by itself.
-You'll know when it's ready because it'll just come free and offer no resistance when you try to lift it.
-At this point, turn the polenta over and cook the other side.
+You'll know when it's ready, because it'll just come free and offer no resistance when you try to lift it.
+Now turn the polenta over, and cook the other side.

 As soon as it's browned and crisp on the outside, you're all set.

 The polenta is ready to serve.
-Here I've put some gorgonzola dolce on top, and let it melt slightly from the polenta's heat.
+Here, I've put some gorgonzola dolce on top, and allowed it to melt slightly from the polenta's heat.